-Used Oil processed by FRS.
+- 2) PCW.
+Product is phase separated, transferred to the oil processing tanks and sent off-site for energy recovery either separately or as a blend with processed oil.
+Water associated with the product is treated as necessary, held, analyzed and discharged to the POTW. - 3) Used Oil.
 Used oil and used oil associated with wastewater are routed to the oil processing portion of the facility either directly, or through the intermediate holding tanks as identified above.
 The oil is separated from the water in Tanks 6 or 7.
 Samples are taken to determine characteristics of the oil including water content, solids levels, viscosity, and any other factors affecting treatment.
 Bench testing may be done to determine the most effective treatment.
-Oil is transferred to Tank 6 or 7 where it is heated to 180 degrees Fahrenheit, agitated by circulation, and treated with de-emulsifying chemicals.
-The treated oil is then left in tanks 6 or 7 to cool-down for two to four days.
+Oil is transferred to Tank 6 or 7 where it is heated to 180 degrees Fahrenheit, agitated, and treated with deemulsifying chemicals.
+The treated oil is then left in tanks 6 or 7 to cooldown for two to four days.

 During that period a water break occurs.
 The treated oil is then combined with other oil to make the batch approximately 9,000 gallons or more in tanks 8, 9, or 10.
 Samples are taken of the batch of treated oil.
-The samples are sent to an outside lab where they are tested for arsenic, cadmium, lead, chromium halides, PCB and Flashpoint.
+The samples are sent to an outside lab where they are tested for arsenic, cadmium, lead, chromium halides, and PCB.
+Flashpoint will be analyzed by FRS.
 Once the analytical results are received, the oil is ready for shipment to end users or other used oil processors.
 Each batch is assigned a lot number for tracking purposes.

-FRS primarily handles loads of used oil.
-However, FRS will occasionally handle drummed quantities of used oil.
+FRS primarily handles loads of oily wastewater, used oil, and PCW.
+However, we occasionally handle drum quantities of these materials.
 The drums are staged at a designated point within the contained portion of the plant.
 Each set of drums is evaluated for acceptability pursuant to the Used Oil Analysis Plan.
-The drums are pumped off to tank 6 or 7 where the material is managed along with similar material from bulk loads.
+The drums are pumped off to oily wastewater tanks, used oil tanks or the solids holding tanks where the material is managed along with similar material from bulk loads.
 The empty drums are cleaned and either recycled or scrapped.